-Blus working papers are designed to stimulate discussion about key elements of the relationship of the state to digital systems and their delivery.
+The Blus working paper is designed to stimulate discussion about key elements of the relationship of the state to digital systems and their delivery.
 Your feedback, input, and particularly criticisms of this paper are most welcome.
 Feel free to distribute it however you wish.